postmanlabs/openapi-to-postman/README.md

 - **generateTests** : which refers the default available generated postman tests.
 The default tests are grouped per type (response, request)
   - **responseChecks** : All response basic checks.
 (For now we have only included response checks).
 - **extendTests**:  which refers the custom additions of manual created postman tests.
 The manual tests are added during generation.
 The tests are mapped based on the OpenApi operationId.
+Anything added in `tests` array, will be added to the postman test scripts.

+## Postman test suite properties (V1)
 | name                                | id                  | type    | default/0 | availableOptions/0 | availableOptions/1 | description                                                                                                                                                  | external | usage/0         |
 |-------------------------------------|---------------------|---------|-----------|--------------------|--------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------|----------|-----------------|
 | Response status success (2xx) check | generaStatusSuccess | boolean | false     | enabled            |                    | Adds the check if the response of the postman request return a 2xx                                                                                           | true     | TEST GENERATION |